szgabsz91/iit-szg/src/assets-en/courses/xml/lab03.md

 ## Exercise 7

-Let's create an XML Schema for Exercise 2 of [Lab 2](/courses/xml/labs/2) (business cards) using named types.
+Let's create an XML Schema for Exercise 2 of <a href="/courses/xml/labs/2" target="_blank">Lab 2</a> (business cards) using named types.
 The following rules should be implemented:

 * The identifiers should be positive integers.
 * The format for the zip codes should be: 2 letters, space, 5 digits.
 For example: *CA 95014*